Assistant Professor, Teaching Stream - Nursing

 Salary will be commensurate with qualiﬁcations and experience.

-The University of Toronto is the largest and most prestigious research-intensive university in Canada.
-The 2016 Times Higher Education World University Rankings place the University of Toronto at 19th in the world.
-The historical strengths that have shaped the University’s progress and achievements include excellence across a wide array of disciplines, leadership in professional education, pre-eminence in graduate education, three federated universities, and decentralized management with strong decanal leadership.
+Established in 1827 by royal charter, the University of Toronto is the largest and most prestigious research- intensive university in Canada.
+The historical strengths that have shaped the University’s progress and achievements include excellence across a wide array of disciplines, leadership in professional education, pre- eminence in graduate education, three federated universities, and decentralized management with strong decanal leadership.
 The quality and range of the University’s programs—undergraduate, graduate and professional—attract students from all parts of Ontario and Canada, and internationally.
+The University is home to 15 Faculties and the School of Graduate Studies, and its educational programs are delivered on the historic St. George campus in downtown Toronto, on campuses in Mississauga and Scarborough, and in nine fully aﬃliated teaching hospitals in Toronto.

-All qualified candidates are invited to apply by clicking on the link below.
-Applications should include a cover letter, curriculum vitae, and teaching dossier (including a statement of teaching philosophy, sample syllabi and course evaluations).
+All qualiﬁed candidates are invited to apply by clicking on the link below.
+Applications must include a cover letter; curriculum vitae; teaching dossier (including a statement of teaching philosophy, course outlines, and teaching evaluations); a 1-2 page statement outlining experience working with, teaching, or mentoring/supervising diverse groups or diverse students and contributions to fostering diversity on campus, and within the curriculum or nursing profession; and a statement outlining current and future teaching-related scholarly activities.
 If you have questions about this position, please contact [email protected].
 All application materials must be submitted online.

-All application materials, including letters of reference, must be received by September 16, 2019.
+All application materials, including reference letters, must be received by May 3, 2023.

 As part of your application, you will be asked to complete a brief Diversity Survey.
 This survey is voluntary.
 Any information directly related to you is confidential and cannot be accessed by search committees or human resources staff.
 Results will be aggregated for institutional planning purposes.
 For more information, please see http://uoft.me/UP.